Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2

-SED fitting of the full IR continuum of 3CR sources at a range of redshifts concludes that orientation determines the continuum shapes \citep[e.g.,][]{Drouart2014,pece15,pece2016}.
-Here we expand on earlier SED fitting of the IR continuum to include the X-ray to radio emission.
-In this paper we introduce detailed, state-of-the-art AGN Radio-X-ray SED modeling (ARXSED) and focus on modeling the 3CRR quasars and analysis of the physical properties of the AGN components derived from our modeling (e.g., SMBH mass, Eddington ratio).
-SED fitting of the radio galaxies and an investigation of the relation between the AGN and their host galaxies will be presented in future papers.
+\reff{The present work describes SED modeling of a subset of AGN from the Revised-Third Cambridge Catalogue of Radio Sources \citep[3CR;][]{Spinrad1985}.
+Specifically, we construct the radio to X-ray SEDs of 3CRR\footnote{The Revised-3CR (3CRR) is the most complete version of the 3CR sample that only includes extragalactic sources, \reff{with 178-MHz flux density limit} $>10$Jy, declination $>10^{\circ}$, and Galactic latitude $>10^{\circ}$ or $<-10^{\circ}$.} \citep{Laing1983} quasars at \z, which together with narrow-line radio galaxies in the same redshift band define an orientation-independent sample of luminous AGN.
+We focus on this epoch -- known as Cosmic High Noon -- because of its well-known significance for the growth of SMBHs and the assembly of the galaxy bulges in which they reside.
+SED fitting of the full IR continuum of 3CR sources at a range of redshifts indicates that orientation determines the MIR--NIR continuum shapes \citep[e.g.,][]{Haas2008,Drouart2014,pece15,pece2016}.
+Here we expand on earlier SED fitting of the IR continuum to include the radio-to-X-ray emission.
+This paper introduces the detailed, state-of-the-art AGN Radio-X-ray SED modeling code (ARXSED) and applies it to the 3CRR quasars.
+We present the estimated physical properties of the AGN components derived from the modeling (e.g., SMBH mass, Eddington ratio, and spin).
+SED fitting of the narrow-line radio galaxies and properties of the host galaxies will be presented in future papers.}

 This paper is organized as follows: Section \ref{sec:data} describes the sample selection and the multi-wavelength data used for the SED analysis.
 Section \ref{sec:sed} presents the details of our SED modeling and the components used to describe the emission from the AGN and the host galaxy at different wavelengths.
-Section \ref{sec:quasar_sed} describes the fitting results for individual sources and results of the SED analysis are discussed in Section \ref{sec:discussion}.
+Section \ref{sec:fitting_analysis} describes the fitting results for individual sources, and results of the SED analysis are discussed in Section \ref{sec:discussion}.
 We present a summary of our findings in Section \ref{sec:summary}.
-Throughout the paper we adopt a flat cosmology with $\Omega_{\Lambda}$ =0.7 and $H_0$=72 km s$^{-1}$Mpc$^{-1}$.
+Throughout the paper we adopt a flat cosmology with $\Omega_{\Lambda}$ = 0.7 and $H_0$= 72 km s$^{-1}$ Mpc$^{-1}$.